ericyd/gdrive-copy/README.md

   that you can close the window while the copying completes.
 You can view the source code on the Github page, listed below, to review the app and launch your own copy of the app if security is a concern.
-* If you'd like to copy sharing permissions from the original folder, select "Yes" for Copy Sharing Permissions
+* If you'd like to copy sharing permissions from the original folder, check the appropriate box on the Options page
 * By default the folder will copy to the same location as the original folder.
   You can copy it to the root directory by selecting "Root directory" under "Copy folder to"